gratipay/gratipay.com/README.md

 The following explains some of the content of that file:

-The `BALANCED_API_SECRET` is a test marketplace.
-To generate a new secret for your own testing run this command:

-    curl -X POST https://api.balancedpayments.com/v1/api_keys | grep secret

-Grab that secret and also create a new marketplace to test against:

-    curl -X POST https://api.balancedpayments.com/v1/marketplaces -u <your_secret>:

-The site works without this, except for the credit card page.
-Visit the [Balanced Documentation](https://www.balancedpayments.com/docs) if you want to know more about creating marketplaces.

 The `GITHUB_*` keys are for a gratipay-dev application in the Gratipay organization on Github.
 It points back to localhost:8537, which is where Gratipay will be running if you start it locally with `make run`.
 Similarly